AN INTERNET BOOK ON OPERA

 This project was undertaken and is offered solely to serve the opera-

 We look forward to communications from readers that will help attain these goals.
-With the permission of their submitters, we give thanks and credit for suggestions and additions in our Participants’ Page.
-Please use the “Contact Us” form for any comments, discussions, suggestions or additions.
+Please use the “Contact Us” form from the navigation menu for any comments, discussions, suggestions or additions.

 HOW TO USE THIS BOOK

 Readers can select their preferred topic by using the main navigation menu, which appears at the top of pages, and/or by using the Table of Contents.
 Internal links open in the same page or window.
 External links open a new page; while this enables the reader to more easily cross-

 Each Chapter Page provides: “Reading”, which presents the text for that chapter from Streatfeild’s ebook; additional background information relevant to that chapter; links to individual composer pages.
 (Note: Streatfeild’s opus contains only 14 chapters; this book (An Internet Book on Opera) includes extra material in Chapters 15-

 Each composer has his or her own page.
 On each page, links are arranged in the following manner:

 Missing items (e.g. no libretto) indicates no source was found.

 The Google Translation widget is available for pages in this web site with substantial text.
 These pages will open in a new window by clicking the “Click for Translation” button above titles.
 It’s most useful for translating the long sections of Streatfeild’s text, which appear for each chapter as “Reading”.